-Late assignments will be penalized 5% per day, including Saturdays and Sundays.
-The instructor will permit extensions for exceptional circumstances only.
+Late assignments will be penalized 5% per day, including Saturdays and Sundays, unless an alternative arrangement is made with the instructor.

 ACADEMIC INTEGRITY

 You are expected to exhibit honesty and use ethical behaviour in all aspects of the learning process.
 Academic credentials you earn are rooted in principles of honesty and academic integrity.
 It is your responsibility to understand what constitutes academic dishonesty.